jacksleight/statamic-bonus-routes/README.md

 * Mounting a news collection to different sectors within a site
 * Customising taxonomy urls

-You can do all of these with `Route::statamic()`, but this takes care of the dynamic mounting and data fetching for you.
+It’s possible to achieve all of these with `Route::statamic()`, but this takes care of the dynamic mounting and data fetching for you.

 ## Installation